evansbenj/SulaRAD/19_more hiseq_ABBABABA.md

 ```

-Also I made this R script to plot a histogram and calculate the standard error:
+Also I made this R script to plot a histogram and calculate the standard error (weighted_hist_and_jackknife.R):

 ```R
 # read the data